-We are providing the following table (the "Supplemental Table") to provide summary compensation information for our NEOs with respect to their respective compensation for fiscal year 2021 that excludes the effects of the modification of the performance-vesting.
+We are providing the following table (the "Supplemental Table") to provide summary compensation information for our NEOs with respect to their respective compensation for Fiscal 2021 that excludes the effects of the modification of the performance-vesting.
 Please see "-Modification of Stock Options in Fiscal Year 2021" above.
-Under ASC 718, the modification resulted in incremental compensation cost, or incremental fair value, that was required to be reported as additional compensation in fiscal year 2021 under the SEC's disclosure rules.
-Accordingly, we believe that excluding the incremental fair value associated with the modification in the following Supplemental Table enables investors to better understand the compensation actually earned by or awarded to our NEOs in fiscal year 2021.
+Under ASC 718, the modification resulted in incremental compensation cost, or incremental fair value, that must be reported as additional compensation in fiscal 2021 under the SEC's disclosure rules.
+Accordingly, we believe that excluding the incremental fair value associated with the modification in the following Supplemental Table enables investors to better understand the compensation actually earned by or awarded to our NEOs in fiscal 2021.